nictuku/stardew-rocks/README.md

 We create and share screenshots of your game with everyone - no complicated setup needed!

 Install the Stardew Farm client to share your farm state with the rest of the community!
-Farm screenshots will automatically appear here every time your game is saved: http://stardew.farm (website is work in progress, hehe).

  - [Download Stardew Farm!](https://github.com/nictuku/stardew-rocks/releases/download/v0.8/stardew_rocks.exe)

+Farm screenshots will automatically appear here a few seconds *after your game is saved*: http://stardew.farm.
+Search for your the name of your farm or farmer.

-For usage instructions, see the [About page and FAQ](http://stardew.farm/about)
+If you have questions, see the [About page and FAQ](http://stardew.farm/about)

 Screenshots look like this: